Quintojf/Quintojf/README.md

-- 👋 Hi, I’m @Quintojf
+- 👋 Hi, I’m @Quinto
-- 👀 I’m interested in ... tour guiding
+- 👀 I’m interested in
 - 🌱 I’m currently learning ... building technology
 - 💞️ I’m looking to collaborate on ... tourism management
 - 📫 How to reach me ...